Southern Style BBQ Ribs Traditional Slow-Smoked Recipe

 Serving 4 to 6 people

-Prep Time 30 minutes (or up to 24 hours if desired)
+Prep Time 30 minutes (up to 24 hours for an overnight rub)

-Cook Time 5 to 8 hours (depending on equipment you’re using)
+Cook Time 5 to 8 hours, depending on cut and method

 Total Time 5.5 to 8.5 hours